Study Abroad for FREE – How to apply to international universities

 It is essential to have an excellent and top-notch application when applying to any institution; you stand a great chance of being considered with a great application.
 It is advisable to apply for the low-competitive schools due to the less competition you are likely to be considered within a reasonable time frame.

 Where do I apply?

-What are the requirements to get accepted to a university abroad?
+What are the requirements to get admitted into a university abroad?

-For non-English speaking people who wish to study in an English-speaking country, it is also very likely that you will need to prove your English skills.
-Through an English test such as TOEFL or IELTS.
-Similar tests may be required for those studying in other languages.
+For an international student from a non-English speaking country seeking to study in an English-speaking country, you need to prove your English language ability by taking an English test like TOEFL or IELTS.

 What documents do I need to submit when I apply?

 There is no fixed list of documents required when applying to an international student; requirements vary from university to university.

 However, International students are often requested to provide the following:

 - Letter of recommendation